tksh164/change-windows-language-regional-settings/README.md

 - Language pack download

+    - Windows Server 2022

+        You can get the Windows Server 2022 Language Pack ISO file from the link in [Windows Server 2022 - Evaluation Center](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2022).
+The script uses the link URI.
+The ISO file contains all language pack CAB files.

+        > Download this **ISO**.

+    - Windows Server 2019

         You can get the Windows Server 2019 Language Pack ISO file from the link in [Cannot configure a language pack for Windows Server 2019 Desktop Experience](https://docs.microsoft.com/en-us/troubleshoot/windows-server/shell-experience/cannot-configure-language-pack-windows-server-desktop-experience).
 The script uses the link URI.
 The ISO file contains all language pack CAB files.

         > 1. Download an ISO image that contains the language packs **here**.

 - Language options configuration